tytydraco/yessleep/out/MIXED_MAIL.md

 “Yeah, It’s sad.”

-“There's some weirdo around here,” Markus said, looking for a different movie to watch.
+“There's some weirdos around here,” Markus said, looking for a different movie to watch.

 “I’m just embarrassed I had to do that in a towel.”
 She laughed.